sitechecker.pro logo mobile

 • Track website rankings in any geo

 Form GET means that the URL contains a form-data function and is done through the GET method.
-The form-data defines the data a user inputs in a specific form.
+The form data defines the data a user inputs in a specific structure.
 The GET method is one of the HTML <form> methods.

 The form elements in this method retrieve documents.
 It’s used to ask servers to send back a particular resource.
-Once the form is sent, the data will be appended to the URL and retrieved in this method.
-A form-data done through GET is suitable for form submissions where users want to bookmark the results.
+Once the document is sent, the data will be appended to the page and retrieved in this method.
+A form-data done through GET is suitable for document submissions where users want to bookmark the results.

 What Triggers This Issue?

-The GET method retrieves data submitted using a URL string and is only triggered if it’s encoded in an internal URL.
-Once the value of GET is specified, the browser will add the form’s contents to the end of the URL.
+The GET method retrieves data submitted using a page string and is only triggered if it’s encoded in an internal URL.
+Once the value of GET is specified, the browser will add the contents to the end of the URL.

 For example, a user enters https://www.sample.com/abc/file2.htm.
 Since the GET method is encoded and used, the URL will become a valid HTTP GET request like GET/abc/file2.htm HTTP/1.0.
 The request will be transferred to the server of the webpage and asks for file2.htm in the ABC directory.

-Once the user passes or submits the form, the information will be appended to the URL.
+Once the user passes or submits the configuration, the information will be appended to the URL.
 This will result in a new one: http://www.sample.com/cgi-x/comments.exe?Name=AI+Mark&Age=21&Gender=male.

 Based on the example above, you can check for form GET in URLs by inspecting them yourself.
 But for better results, you can use tools that will alert you if an internal URL contains GET in the HTML.